kavia-common/script-certification-management-system-52-61/certification_service_backend/kavia-docs/ARCHITECTURE.md

 ### Scheduler behavior
 - On startup, an in-process scheduler loop starts.
 - Periodically loads active jobs and for each non-terminal result attempts to fetch its Airflow state via dag_id/dag_run_id saved in metrics.
-- When a terminal state is detected, updates the result and recomputes job status; emits audit scheduler_update.
+- When a terminal state is detected, updates the result and recomputes the job status; emits audit scheduler_update.

 ### Mermaid sequence: Orchestration
 ```mermaid